 "Yeah, that may work in your rich kid, "follow your heart" family but getting to do what you want is a luxury and not for people like me."

-Fire and Water in 'Elemental'
+Fire and Water in Elemental

 "Elemental" tells a familiar story of a father who wants his daughter to follow in his footsteps, believing her dreams align with his, only for her to later realize that her aspirations are different.
 The standout feature of the film is its animation and design, showcasing different elements—Air, Earth, Water, and Fire—coexisting in one place.
 The story primarily focuses on Water and Fire and how their love blossoms.
 The 'Crying Game' of Water was particularly hilarious.